zearp/Nucintosh/Stuff/Tb3Patch.md

 PSA: Although I did a lot of testing I still consider patching the firmware as experimental.
 It should be stable and work fine but YMMV.
+Waking up from sleep doesn't seme to work realiable on all of my NUCs.
+It works on one but not on another.
+Hopefully this is not too difficult to fix.

 ![tb3](https://user-images.githubusercontent.com/63272687/110136315-d62e6880-7dcf-11eb-82c5-c3fd09842874.png)